Write a book review

 "I read the book through, marking on it possible points for inclusion on

 I then decide on which of these to include and which bits of the book to write about and what to leave out (because of space limitations).
-I word process the first draft, which is usually too long, and then I cut it and continually refine it through numerous editings – with periods for incubation between each one – until it emerges, in my view, as a highly polished piece of prose!"
+I produce an initial draft, which is usually too long, and then I rework and refine it through careful editing –until it emerges, in my view, as a highly polished piece of prose!"

 What academics look for